 HBU is committed to providing liberal arts undergraduate education dedicated to the view that Christian ideals and principles provide the perspective, goals, and values most essential in higher education.
 The implementation of this view is the responsibility of the entire University staff, but it is the province of the Department of Theology to offer the specific courses that enable students to gain an intelligent and meaningful acquaintance with the Christian religion and with the writings of the Old and New Testaments.

 Nine (9) semester hours in Christianity are required for graduation in any major.
-These are basic courses designed for all college students and not for church vocations students alone.
-In addition to its support of the core curriculum, the Department of Theology offers a major in Christianity.
+These are basic courses designed for all College students and not for church vocations students alone.
+In addition to its support of the core

 Anyone wanting to understand God’s work in the world will enjoy pursuing a Christianity major or minor in the Department of Theology.
 This degree is especially appropriate for those wanting to serve the body of Christ as a minister in a church, a missionary, someone in parachurch ministry, or whatever setting God calls you.
 We value our Baptist heritage, but our faculty and students are broadly evangelical, drawing from a variety of traditions and denominations.
 Thus, we welcome anyone who would wish to study with us.